Sunday Apr 10th 2022, 0610-1830

 4000 gain, 3900 loss

 I slept really well overnight and awoke to a cool morning.
-I was loving my thermometer.
+I was loving the detailed information provided by my thermometer.
 It read 46 degrees.
-What a swing from a high of 98 that it recorded the day before.
-Stellar was ready about 10 minutes before I was and started down the trail.
-Normally I don’t mind separate starts but I was also a little concerned about an upcoming 3 mile stretch cross counrry up the Sycamore wash and then a steep climb from the canyon on the side of a cliff.
-I figured we should stick together through such tough goings.
-In my rush to pack, I got a little frustrated trying to fold my new tent properly and neglected to pack my stakes.
-I wouldn’t realize this oversight until 6 miles down trail and more than 4000 feet climbed.
+What a swing from a high of 98 the day before.
+In my rush to pack in the morning, I got a little distracted trying to fold my new tent properly and neglected to pack my stakes.
+I wouldn’t realize this oversight until 6 miles and more than 4000 feet climbed.
 Ooops.

 Aside from loosing a critical piece of gear for the first time ever during a thru hike, the rest of the day was great.
-The wash was actually pretty easy to hike and I was able to catch up to Stellar before we began the difficult climb.
-This goat trail was tricky to find, especially after the fire had caused some damage.
+The wash was actually pretty easy to hike, giving me time to warm up before a difficult climb.
+This goat trail was tricky to find, especially after a fire had caused some damage.
 Parts were washed out, with sketchy cliffs enticing a fall.
 We lost the trail briefly a few times, having to navigate really steep slopes.
-I was glad for the company in this section, as the challenges seemed fun instead of scary.
-There was one casualty though.
+The challenges seemed fun instead of scary, though.
+There was one casualty.
 The overgrown trail clawed at my clothes relentlessly, opening a catastrophic rip in my travel-worn skirt.
-I had already retired it after it survived the PCT, CDT and AZT but unwisely brought it back for one more journey.
-It was not up for the task…let that be a lesson Tom Brady.
+I’d already retired it after it survived the PCT, CDT and AZT but unwisely brought it back for one more journey.
+It was not up for the task.

 Eventually we made it to nearly the top of the Rim at almost 7000 feet.
 There we found a historic cabin with a nice spring…the first running water we’d come to since we started the day before.
 We tanked up while we enjoyed the peace and solitude of the ponderosa pine forest.
 I wished we had made it this far to camp under their splendor the night before.
 But we were to have plenty of such opportunities later in the hike.
 We stayed on top the rim for a few hours, wondering along forest roads.
 It was great for just zoning out.
 We didn’t see any other people until we started down a steep rocky trail into Low Canyon.
 This trail was well maintained and quite popular on a Sunday.
 We passed about 8 people…still pretty quiet given my recent experiences on the AT.